 YES, and it’s often a great option.
 Capital Leases and Equipment Finance Agreements qualify for the Section 179 deduction.
 This means it’s an ideal time to invest in technology from CuraMedix.

-NOTE: Your finance payments may be less than the deduction amount, which potentially creates a profit when you finance the purchase!
+📌 NOTE: Your finance payments may be less than the deduction amount, potentially creating a profit when you finance the purchase!

 Why should I utilize the Section 179 Tax Code?